 9. After you transfer it to the plate, it should look something like this.

-10. Add some extra oil to the pan (it should almost be dry) before sliding the tortilla back into it.
+10. The pan should almost be dry so add some extra oil to it before sliding the tortilla back in.

 11. Scrape any excess potatoes, cheese, or egg mixture into the underside of the tortilla as you slide it into the pan.